FreemapSlovakia/freemap-v3-react/src/documents/privacyPolicy.md

 We will let You know via email and/or a prominent notice on Our Service, prior to the change becoming effective and update the "Last updated" date at the top of this Privacy Policy.

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

+# Account removal

+To remove your account please write us at freemap@freemap.sk.

 # Contact Us